 I'm not sure the world needs a steady diet of black and white, however this film is a strong reminder how well it works in some instances.

 Dern plays Woody Grant, an unkempt and angry older man, a casual alcoholic who appears to be in the early stages of dementia.
 However, he still has many moments of clarity as well.
-He has received one of those mail fliers which screams out “You have won $1 million dollars” and then says in smaller letters “If you have the winning numbers.”
-Despite the fact that he lives in Billings, MT, Woody decides that he will walk to the contest people’s offices in Lincoln, NE to collect his winnings.
+He has received one of those mail fliers which screams out "You have won $1 million dollars" and then says in smaller letters "If you have the winning numbers."
+Even though he lives in Billings, MT, Woody decides that he will walk to the contest people's offices in Lincoln, NE to collect his winnings.

 #WillForte #Money #lincoln #RonaldVosta #AlPacino #TimDriscoll #alexanderpayne #alcoholism #GelndoraStitt #sweepstakes #Montana #StacyKeach #BruceDern #michaelcaine #KevinKunkel #WarrenBeatty #MaryLouiseWilson #AngelaMcEwan #MissyDoty #roadtrip #BobNelson #Nebraska #JackNicholson #RanceHoward #PopEntertainmentcom #dustinhoffman #jaysjacobs #blackandwhite #JuneSquibb #DennisMcCoig #DevinRatray #ElizabethMoore #family #moviereview #Billings #dementia #RyanONeal #BobOdenkirk